pamelon/DeepLearning-ALK/README.md

 Classes are condected onsite at Koźmiński.
 All classes are mandatory, one absence is allowed.
 As always yet, **the class is for you, not for me**.
 If you signed up I hope you're interested in the content.

-Class dates are as follows:
+Class dates and contents are as follows:

 | Date         | Time          | Subject                       |
 |--------------|---------------|-------------------------------|